-We are D/deaf/hard of hearing creatives, authors and illustrators who write and/or illustrate books for children, teens, and adult audiences.
+A collective of D/deaf/hard of hearing creatives, authors and illustrators who write and/or illustrate books for children, teens, and adult audiences.
 We champion imagination and support all diverse forms of deaf-gain.
 We believe that there is no wrong way to be D/deaf or hard of hearing (HOH).
 Each individual has a unique and colorful journey and we champion each one.
-We believe it is a D/deaf person’s right to choose which tools they use to communicate with the world—be it a signed-language (like ASL), hearing aids, cochlear implants (CI’s), Signed English, or their voice(s) in written or oral form, etc. We advocate the importance of providing D/deaf children with a full language that is accessible to them, one that prevents language deprivation, encourages literacy, and provides equal access to language and communication.
+We believe it is a D/deaf person’s right to choose which tools they use to communicate with the world—be it a signed-language (like ASL), hearing aids, cochlear implants (CI’s), Signed English, or their voice(s) in written, oral, form, etc. We advocate the importance of providing D/deaf children with a full language that is accessible to them, one that prevents language deprivation, encourages literacy, and provides equal access to language and communication.
 We champion diverse D/deaf/HOH voices and culture(s) in literature and strive to educate the hearing and KidLit community about D/deaf/HOH experiences across the deaf gain spectrum.
-Through storytelling (words, illustrations, and signs) and advocacy, we stand to unite the gap between the hearing and the D/deaf and aim to provide resources for parents, librarians, and educators who aid in helping others understand the D/deaf experiences and promote D/deaf literacy and learning.
+Through storytelling (words, illustrations, and signs) and individual advocacy, we stand to unite the gap between the hearing and the D/deaf and aim to provide resources for parents, librarians, and educators who aid in helping others understand D/deaf experiences and promote D/deaf literacy and learning.
 We wholeheartedly believe that D/deaf children deserve to see themselves in the pages of books—reinforcing how much they matter—that they are valuable, and that they are understood.

 Kerry O’Malley Cerra is the author of the award-winning, middle-grade novel Just a Drop of Water.
 Set in Florida, it tells the story of two boys and how their friendship is tested in the wake of 9/11.
 Her second novel, Hear Me, based on the author’s own hearing loss/deaf experience, is a contemporary middle-grade novel that follows 12-year-old Rayne who—at odds with her parents over her sudden hearing loss and looming cochlear implant surgery—sets off on a journey where she discovers that even though her ears may be broken, she is not.